mindsdb/mindsdb/README.md

 This example showcases the data enrichment flow, where input data comes from a PostgreSQL database and is passed through an OpenAI model to generate new content which is saved into a data destination.

 We take customer reviews from a PostgreSQL database.
 Then, we deploy an OpenAI model that analyzes all customer reviews and assigns sentiment values.
-Finally, to automate the workflow for incoming customer reviews, we create a job that generates and saves AI output into a data destination.
+Finally, to automate the workflow for incoming customer reviews, we create a job that generates and saves AI output to a data destination.

 ```sql
 -- Step 1.
 Connect a data source to MindsDB